morrowind-modding/tes3cs-manual/content/building-and-editing/main-editing-windows/the-render-window.md

   - Render Window
 description: The Render window is the area where the world can be viewed and manipulated.
 ---
-The Render window is the area where the world can be viewed and manipulated.
-Objects can be moved, copied, deleted, edited.
+The Render window is the area where the world can be viewed and manipulated. [[objects/index|Objects]] can be moved, copied, deleted, edited.
 Much of the editing process involves dragging and dropping objects from the [[the-object-window|Object Window]] into the Render Window.

 ## Moving your view (camera)
 The camera can be moved in several ways: